Francis Martin O'Donnell: UN career

 Following the Belgrade Agreement (2002) brokered by Javier Solana that restructured the remnant Federal Republic of Yugoslavia (Serbia and Montenegro) into a looser state union of Serbia and Montenegro, O'Donnell held consultations with the president of the federal government of Yugoslavia and leaders of the republics of Serbia and Montenegro, and organised a Strategic Roundtable on Governance Transition in Belgrade, featuring most of the signatories of the Belgrade Agreement, international experts on transition, and a large representation of government officials and the international community.
 It was the first major public forum bringing together important political players to air crucial constitutional issues.
 He also contributed to housing sector policy in south-east Europe.

-O'Donnell transferred to Ukraine and presented his credentials to outgoing President Leonid Kuchma on 16 November 2004.
-As Resident Coordinator, he was the designated representative of the UN Secretary-General and led the UN Country Team of UN agencies.
+Transferred to Ukraine, O'Donnell presented his credentials to outgoing president Leonid Kuchma on 16 November 2004.
+As Resident Coordinator, he was the designated representative of the UN Secretary-general and led the UN Country Team of UN agencies.
 Following the Orange Revolution, he fostered international support to the reform process under the auspices of UNDP through its Blue Ribbon Commission for Ukraine.
-The 2007 Ukrainian political crisis, which lasted from April to June 2007 was part of political stand off between coalition and opposition factions of Verkhovna Rada that led to the unscheduled 2007 Ukrainian parliamentary election, and started on 2 April 2007 as a culmination of long lasting crisis and degradation of the parliamentary coalition when the President of Ukraine (Viktor Yushchenko) attempted to dissolve the parliament.
-The following day, in light of impending political unrest, O'Donnell as United Nations Resident Coordinator, and following an earlier call to deepen democracy and liberalise the economy, exceptionally issued an advisory statement of principles on behalf of the UN Country Team, followed by a visit by former Estonian President Arnold Rüütel on 23 April.
+The 2007 Ukrainian political crisis, which lasted from April to June 2007 was part of political stand off between coalition and opposition factions of Verkhovna Rada that led to the 2007 Ukrainian parliamentary election, culminating in a degradation of the parliamentary coalition under then-Prime Minister Viktor Yanukovych, as the president of Ukraine (Viktor Yushchenko) attempted to dissolve the parliament.
+In light of impending political unrest, O'Donnell as United Nations Resident Coordinator, and following an earlier call to deepen democracy and liberalise the economy, exceptionally issued an advisory statement of principles on behalf of the UN Country Team on 3 April 2007, followed by a visit by former Estonian president Arnold Rüütel on 23 April.